Live at Leeds: Background

 By the end of the 1960s, particularly after releasing Tommy in May 1969, The Who had become cited by many as one of the best live rock acts in the world.
 According to biographer Chris Charlesworth, "a sixth sense seemed to take over", leading them to "a kind of rock nirvana that most bands can only dream about".
-The band were rehearsing and touring regularly, and Townshend had settled on using the Gibson SG Special as his main touring instrument; it allowed him to play faster than other guitars.
+The band were rehearsing and touring regularly, and Townshend had settled on using the Gibson SG Special as his main stage instrument; its lightweight and thin body allowed him to play faster than other guitars.
 He began using Hiwatt amplifiers that allowed him to get a variety of tones simply by adjusting the guitar's volume level.

 The group were concerned that Tommy had been promoted as "high art" by manager Kit Lambert and thought their stage show stood in equal importance to that album's rock-opera format.
 The group returned to England at the end of 1969 with a desire to release a live album from concerts recorded earlier in the US.
 However, Townshend balked at the prospect of listening to all the accumulated recordings to decide which would make the best album, and, according to Charlesworth, instructed sound engineer Bob Pridden to burn the tapes, an order Townshend retrospectively called "one of the stupidest decisions of my life."
-Pridden has since stated that some of the tapes must not have been burnt as some did eventually surface and get used.

 Two shows were consequently scheduled, one at the University of Leeds and the other in Hull, for the express purpose of recording and releasing a live album.
 The Leeds concert was booked and arranged by Simon Brogan, who later became an assistant manager on tour with Jethro Tull.
 The shows were performed on 14 February 1970 at Leeds and on 15 February at Hull, but technical problems with the recordings from the Hull gig — the bass guitar had not been recorded on some of the songs — made it all the more necessary for the show from the 14th to be released as the album.
-Townshend subsequently mixed the live tapes, intending to release a double album, but ultimately chose to release just a single LP with six tracks.
+Townshend subsequently mixed the live tapes, intending to release a double album, but then decided on a single album with six tracks.
 The full show opened with Entwistle's "Heaven And Hell" and included most of Tommy, but these were left off the album in place of earlier hits and more obscure material.
 According to David Hepworth, because there was no microphone pointed towards the audience, crowd noise was a "distant presence, as distant as the traffic outside," making the recording "a faithful account of what the band played and nothing more."